Internet-Draft Media Type Suffixes June 2024

 Abstract

-This document updates RFC 6838 "Media Type Specifications and Registration Procedures" to describe how to interpret subtypes with multiple suffixes.
+This document updates RFC 6838 "Media Type Specifications and Registration Procedures" to provide additional clarifications on how to interpret and register media types with suffixes.

 Status of This Memo